 CU-Boulder doctoral student Joshua Kearns may have a solution involving a 4,000-year-old technology―filtering water through charcoal―made more robust through intensive research and development.

-Kearns believes that biochar also can be developed as a low-cost surrogate for commercial activated carbon to remove synthetic organic contaminants from drinking water through the surface binding process known as adsorption.
-His PhD work at CU-Boulder is focused on optimizing a process for heating biomass in small- to intermediate-scale gasifier devices, such as household cook stoves and farm-scale production units, to produce an effective char product with low emissions that is better than charcoal produced from traditional kilns.
+His research has shown that biochar can be developed as a low-cost surrogate for commercial activated carbon to remove synthetic organic contaminants from drinking water through the surface binding process known as adsorption.
+His PhD work at CU-Boulder has focused on optimizing a process for heating biomass in small- to intermediate-scale gasifier devices, such as household cook stoves and farm-scale production units, to produce an effective char product with low emissions that is better than charcoal produced from traditional kilns.
+The biochar is then used in water treatment systems that can be built locally using inexpensive and widely available materials, like 50-gallon plastic drums.

 “Nobody has studied this, and there are actually millions of people who could benefit from it,” says Kearns, a West Virginia native who holds a master’s degree in environmental chemistry.

-Believing he has a moral obligation to follow through, and requiring state-of-the-art laboratory facilities and scientific mentoring to do so, Kearns went looking for a university where he could focus on low-tech, appropriate solutions for people in developing countries.
+When he initially began his studies, Kearns went looking for a university with state-of-the-art laboratory facilities where he could focus on low-tech, appropriate solutions for people in developing countries.

 He says he found synergy with CU-Boulder’s Engineering for Developing Communities Program and the water quality work being done by Professor R. Scott Summers in the civil, environmental, and architectural engineering department.
-He also has been working with Professor Detlef Knappe at North Carolina State University as his co-advisor.
+He is also a visiting researcher at North Carolina State University, with Professor Detlef Knappe as his co-advisor.
 Summers and Knappe are both widely recognized as world leaders in the field of activated carbon research and application in water treatment.

 “I think we’re better positioned to look at how biochar could be used to improve water quality than anyone else in the world,” Kearns said.

-Kearns has six years of experience working in Thailand to improve environmental systems.
-He went there to immerse himself in sustainable community development and founded the nonprofit, Aqueous Solutions, which consults on various projects to improve health and livelihood security in Southeast Asia through sustainable design and appropriate technology, particularly in the water-sanitation-hygiene (WASH) sector.
+Kearns has nearly eight years of experience working in Thailand to improve environmental systems.
+He went there to immerse himself in sustainable community development and founded a nonprofit, Aqueous Solutions, which consults on various projects to improve health and livelihood security in Southeast Asia through sustainable design and appropriate technology, particularly in the water-sanitation-hygiene (WASH) sector.

 The Pun Pun Center for Self-Reliance in the Chiang Mai Province of Thailand provides a base for his experimental testing and other operations.
 Kearns was an intern at the Pun Pun farm in 2006, when he started to look at biochar as a low-cost water treatment alternative for people in rural Southeast Asia.

 As part of this effort, Kearns has published a series of online handbooks and instructional videos on water treatment using biochar adsorbents.
-The materials are currently available at www.aqsolutions.org in English and Thai, and they are being translated into other Southeast Asian languages.
+The materials are currently available at www.aqsolutions.org in English, Thai, Burmese, Spanish and Karen.
+Aqueous Solutions also hosts workshops and trains local community members to build their own water-treatment systems, and has helped to install 25 units to date, many in very rugged and remote areas.

 “My philosophy is to empower people to use their resources sustainably and solve problems for themselves,” he said.

-In fall 2012, he begins a three-year tenure as a Science To Achieve Results (STAR) Research Fellow supported by the U.S. Environmental Protection Agency.
+In fall 2012, he began a three-year tenure as a Science To Achieve Results (STAR) Research Fellow supported by the U.S. Environmental Protection Agency.